Search our Site:

 As Manitoba's largest business lobby, the MCC represents 74 communities and over 10,000 businesses across Manitoba through direct corporate membership and local chambers.

-downloadDownload the March 2006 Manitoba Chambers of Commerce resolution An Energy Plan for Manitoba (PDF)
+downloadDownload March 2006 Manitoba Chambers of Commerce resolution An Energy Plan for Manitoba (PDF)

 Visit the Manitoba Chambers of Commerce web site